the-crypt-keeper/can-ai-code/README.md

 ## Test Suites

-`junior-dev` is a multi-language (Python, JavaScript) suite of 12 tests created for this project to test small LLM coding performance.
+`junior-v2` is a multi-language (Python, JavaScript) suite of 12 tests created for this project to test small LLM coding performance.
 This project provides all necessary components to execute this evaluation.

 :construction: `humaneval` is a Python-only suite of 164 tests created by OpenAI.
 This project provides template scripts to prepare and execute the humaneval interview, as well as result extraction scripts to help their evaluator.
 See https://github.com/openai/human-eval for more information.